 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide while visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 The information contained in this website is for general information purposes only.
 The information is provided by F3GROUP Limited and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.

 In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.

-Through this website you are able to link to other websites which are not under the control of F3GROUP Limited.
+Through this website, you can link to other websites which are not under the control of F3GROUP Limited.
 We have no control over the nature, content and availability of those sites.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

 Every effort is made to keep the website up and running smoothly.
-However, Front3 Group Limited takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.
+However, F3GROUP Limited takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.

-• You may print or download to a local hard disk extracts for your personal and non-commercial use only
+You may print or download to a local hard disk extract for your personal and non-commercial use only